MicrosoftDocs/memdocs/memdocs/intune/enrollment/apple-account-driven-user-enrollment.md

 8. Wait a few minutes while your device is configured and the management profile is installed.
 9. To confirm your device is ready to use for work, go to **VPN & Device Management**.
 Confirm that your work account is listed under **MANAGED ACCOUNT**.
 10. Microsoft Authenticator is required to access work apps.
 Wait a few minutes after enrollment for Authenticator to install on your device.
 An error message appears if you try to sign in to a work app without Authenticator.
-11. You might receive additional prompts asking for your approval to install work apps.
+11. You might receive more prompts asking for your approval to install work apps.
 Select **Install** to approve installation.

 ## Profile priority